topo-gps/ios-manual/en/routes/routes_edit.rst

    *The green route point is inserted in the route.*

-By pressing long on the green route point you can drag to the botom or the top of the screen to remove it.
+By pressing long on the green route point you can drag to the bottom or the top of the screen to remove it.
 The route between the previous and next point will be recomputed so that is runs over the 'Gower way' as is shown below:

 .. figure:: ../_static/route-track-replace4.png
    :height: 568px